 In AMALYTIX, we evaluate each product with our Listing Quality Index (LQI).

-Conduct an Amazon keyword search
+Performing an Amazon keyword research

 In addition, you can also orientate yourself to the competition: Which terms are used by the products in the first five positions of the search results?